Variety pack

 Common process associations: —Washed.
 Natural and honey exist, but are less common.

-Robert’s opinion: Inensely sweet, long linger.
+Robert’s opinion: Intensely sweet, long linger.
 Complex fruits - kiwi, tangerine, pear, aprium, with some florality and slight herbals in the back, but nowhere as much as sidra.
+It’s a lot of fun, but can get overwhelming to have over and over without taming down the punch a bit.

 Cioccies